ntaylor89/nate-site/src/pages/posts/08-02-2017---building-a-blog-with-gatsby-pt-2/index.md

 ## Adding The Plugins We Need

 Gatsby uses a [plugin system](https://www.gatsbyjs.org/docs/plugins/) to add support for new features.
-But before we add the plugins we need, we need to know how Gatsby's data layer works, and what these plugins actually do.
+But before we add plugins, we need to know how Gatsby's data layer works, and what these plugins actually do.

 ### Understanding Gatsby's Data Layer